What is Fabry disease?

 The main treatment for Fabry disease is called enzyme replacement therapy.
 This involves getting an intravenous infusion (a drip) each fortnight to replace the enzyme your body is missing.

-Newer type of treatment, called oral chaperone therapy, is also available but is only suitable for people over 16 who have a particular type of Fabry disease.
+A newer type of treatment, called oral chaperone therapy, is also available but is only suitable for people over 16 who have a particular type of Fabry disease.

 When should I see my doctor?